 Whether it’s face-to-face, online or over the phone, each card transaction you take will send information across public networks.
 By encrypting cardholder data ‘in transit’, private details such as name, address, account number and expiry date are kept safe and hidden.

 It’s not just attacks from outside your business that you need to protect against.
 Sometimes the threat is closer to home.
 Having secure internal access controls helps you protect yourself and your customers’ data from dishonest insiders as well as external fraudsters.

 Company web pages and interactive forms are a big target for hackers and fraudsters.
 Ensuring your network is protected helps prevent ‘defacement’, where slight alterations to web data entry forms trick customers into revealing sensitive data.

 With so much information going back and forth, it’s easy for things to slip through the cracks.
 Constant and thorough monitoring of your transaction activity prevents critical log and audit data being tampered with or erased.
 It also makes it easier to trace attacks back to their source.

 You can’t always be around to monitor how employees are using their computers.
 But with the correct measures in place, you can avoid having illegal pornography, unauthorised software or pirate movies being accessed and/or copied onto your business hardware.

-Working with the controls set out by the PCI DSS will help you with other governance and legal requirements that may be relevant to your business.
-For example, the Information Commissioner considers cardholder data to be personal data.
-Merchants and service providers are therefore expected to be compliant with the PCI DSS in order to remain the same with the Data Protection Act.
+Working with the controls set out in the PCI DSS will help you with other governance and legal requirements that may be relevant to your business.
+For example, the Information Commissioner's Office considers cardholder data to be personal data.
+Merchants and service providers are therefore expected to be compliant with the PCI DSS in order to adhere to the Data Protection Act.